aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/990_cleanup/_index.md

   * Select "Delete"
 * Once, the `fisWorkshopDemo` is deleted, following the same procedure as above, delete the `CicdStack` stack
   {{< img "delete-cicd.en.png" "Delete stack visual">}}
-* If you created the `CpuStress` stack in the **AWS Systems Manager Integration** section, delete it following the same procedure.
 * Following the same procedure as above, delete the following stacks
   * `FisStackEks`
   * `FisStackEcs`